sadiela/sadieiq694.github.io/writing/TechWorkWeek4.markdown

 Our fastest lap took the car 35.33 seconds, which earned us third place overall.
 The time trial results were used to seed cars into rows for the grand prix; first, second, and third place would be in the first row, fourth fifth and sixth in the second, and seventh, eighth, and ninth in the third.

-### Heat Race and Grand Prix
+### **Heat Race and Grand Prix**

 After the time trials, groups of three cars raced together to vie for the most advantageous spot in the row.
 First place in the heat would be on the left, second in the center, and third on the right.
-Our car was in the first heat with cars 34 and 63 and got second place.
+Our car was in the first heat with cars 34 and 63 and won second place.

 In the final grand prix, all nine cars raced the course at the same time.
 Our car had a rough start and was passed by several cars behind it, but managed to make up a lot of ground during the lap and finished fourth overall, narrowly beating out car 4.

-Overall, we could have been more successful had we stuck to our original plan, but our car performed well and we were proud of the results we acheived.
+Overall, we could have been more successful had we stuck to our original plan, but our car performed well and we were proud of the results we achieved.